ioangogo/CPUMeter/README.md

 # CPUMeter
-The Files needed to make a analog cpu meter
+The Files needed to make a analog cpu meter.
+There is a [How to](https://github.com/ioangogo/CPUMeter/blob/master/How%20To.MD) guide in this repo on how to make it

 #Dependecys
 ```